 - Control: 78

 It is highly recommended for intermediate to high-level players.
-All in all, Mark V is the first rubber choice for active offensive players who love to play fast shot close to the table.
+All in all, Mark V is the first rubber choice for active offensive players who love to play quick shots close to the table.

 Best Blades for Yasaka Mark V